 Join us for an Interest Social on TUESDAY, JUNE 13th from 6-9pm at the Georgia Hill Neighborhood Center to learn more about the initiative.
 You can also email the program coordinator, Taylor Trimble (they/she) at Taylor@sparkrj.org for more information.

-RSVP via Facebook, and share the event with your friends!
+RSVP via Facebook, and Eventbrite, and share the event with your friends!

 SPARK invites you to a screening of Daughters Of The Dust, a Great Migration drama set in 1902 and celebrated today as a landmark film that showcases the significance of the Georgia-South Carolina Sea Islands in the construction of Southern culture.